- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Remove all and leave Windows as if it were newly installed, completely erasing the contents of the drive.

-If you combine a careful uninstallation with checking folders like AppData and Program Files, a prudent registry cleanup, the use of advanced uninstallers for complicated cases, and the maintenance tools included in Windows, your computer can regain much of its lost speed and, incidentally, reduce the risk of conflicts, strange errors, and privacy issues arising from the installation process. remnants of software that never completely disappeared.
+If you combine a careful uninstallation with checking folders like AppData and Program Files, a prudent registry cleanup, the use of advanced uninstallers for complicated cases, and the maintenance tools included in Windows, your computer can regain much of its lost speed and, incidentally, reduce the risk of conflicts, strange errors, and privacy problems stemming from software remnants that never quite disappeared.